 The decision was made for her to go into care.
 She’s in a care home now with a specialist floor for dementia.
 To be honest, we didn’t have a choice at the time because it happened so rapidly but, in fact, we have landed on our feet because we couldn’t have picked somewhere better.
 The staff are superb.
 I think physically she’s looking better than she has done for months because she’s fed and watered, and the washing is done.
 They get her up, there’s a warm meal, there’s things happening around her and if she slips over or anything, there is someone there to pick her up.”

-Being diagnosed with dementia can be daunting, but there are many ways that you can keep living independently for ...
+A dementia diagnosis is life changing, but there are many ways to keep living independently for as long as possible.

 We explain how to spot the signs of dementia and the main types, including Alzheimer’s and vascular dementia.